x-vin/covidcures/docs/src/naturopathic.md

 If any meals are had during the course of treatment, have 1-2 flakes of raw garlic dipped in Inthuppu or rock salt or potassium chloride.

-Very important not to fear Covid, and feel stressed."
+Very important not to fear Covid, and feel stressed.

 ### Typical duration of treatment:
-Perhaps about 1-2 weeks, in most cases
+Perhaps about 1-2 weeks, in most cases.

 ### Outcome:
-A reported zero fatality rate and good prognosis
+A reported zero fatality rate and good prognosis.

 ### Significant side effects:
 Overall betterment of whole body wellness, no significant adverse side effects likely.
 A large community of families in Kerala, following the physician's prescriptions for natural health, are able to live with good health during this pandemic.

 ### Recommended quantity for stocking:
-No medicines to be stocked, but need to invest in organic fruits and vegetables in large quantities for a better diet
+No medicines to be stocked, but need to invest in organic fruits and vegetables in large quantities for a better diet.

 ### Price:
-No additional expenses, other than buying organic
+No additional expenses, other than buying organic.

 ### Suggested suppliers:
-Fruits and vegetables to be purchased from local groceries selling organic and fresh produce
+Fruits and vegetables to be purchased from local groceries selling organic and fresh produce.

 ### Further references:
 Learnt through personal acquaintance with physician and vernacular language videos.